Call4Cloud | MMP-C | Autopilot | Device Preparation

 But fortunately, this doesn’t mean you can’t use a Chromebook!

-There are a few steps you need to take before you could still access the MS365 data with the desktop apps from a Chromebook in a secure way.
+You need to take a few steps before you can securely access the MS365 data with the desktop apps from a Chromebook.

-In a normal situation, we are telling our customers that all the devices which need access to Microsoft 365 need to be enrolled.
-The conditional access rule in our baseline policy to require compliant devices to access Microsoft from the desktop apps will also prevent a Chromebook to access the Microsoft 365 with the desktop apps.
-So we need to make some changes in this Conditional access rule as shown below.
+In a normal situation, we tell our customers that all devices needing access to Microsoft 365 need to be enrolled.
+However, the conditional access rule in our baseline policy requiring compliant devices to access Microsoft from the desktop apps will also prevent a Chromebook from accessing Microsoft 365 with the desktop apps.
+So, we need to make some changes in this Conditional access rule, as shown below.

 You will notice I am requiring Android devices to be compliant, so for now let’s remove Android from the device platform selection.